Emirate of Granada: Aftermath

-The Christian ousting of Muslim rule on the Iberian Peninsula with the conquest of Granada did not extinguish the spirit of the Reconquista.
-Isabella urged Christians to pursue a conquest of Africa.
-About 200,000 Muslims are thought to have emigrated to North Africa after the fall of Granada.
 Initially, under the conditions of surrender, the Muslims who remained were guaranteed their property, laws, customs, and religion.
-This however, was not the case, causing the Muslims to rebel against their Christian rulers, culminating with an uprising in 1500.
-The rebellion was seen as a chance to formally end the treaty of Granada, and the rights of Muslims and Jews were withdrawn.
+This however, did not ensue, causing the Muslims to rebel against their Christian rulers, culminating with an uprising in 1500.
+The rebellion was seen as a chance to formally end the Treaty of Granada, withdrawing the rights of Muslims.
 Muslims in the area were given the choice of expulsion or conversion.
-In 1568–1571, the descendants of the converted Muslims revolted again, leading to their expulsion from the former Emirate to North Africa and Anatolia.
+Those who remained and officially converted were thereafter known as Moriscos.